yvetteds/yvetteds/README.md

 <h1 align="center">Hi 👋, I'm Yvette</h1>
 <h3 align="center">A results-oriented software engineer & research scientist</h3>

-- 🔭 I’m currently working as a Software Engineer on the Compiler team at IonQ.
+- 🔭 I’m currently working as a Software Engineer on the Compiler team at IonQ

 - 👯 I’m always interested in collaborating on **open-source projects in quantum software**